JoshuaBiong/TodoListSwiftUI/README.md

 Now I am kinda familiar with its UI and just need to improve my writing on the logical side

-# Things needs to get
+# Things needs to get done
 Authentication
 Login
 Register